osm-search/nominatim-suggest/README.md

 The HUG rest API does a prefix match on all the fields.

 The javascript code (available [here](https://github.com/krahulreddy/nominatim-ui/blob/suggestions/dist/assets/js/suggest.js)) fetches the results from the HUG rest API.
-Once the results are fetched, we display the most relevent language options as an option list.
+Once the results are fetched, we display the most relevent language options as a list.
+The language list needs to be updated in the js code as well to get appropriate suggestions.

 ## API and Server